richbjhudson/richbjhudson.github.io/docs/_posts/2023-02-17-deploy_containers_to_k8s.md

 ---
 layout: post
-title:  "Linux - How to Deploy Conatiners to a Kubernetes Cluster"
+title:  "Linux - How to Deploy Containers to a Kubernetes Cluster"
 date:   2023-02-17 13:30 +0000
 categories: Linux
 ---